tombensve/APS/README.md

 ## Backend

 The backend and the bridge between frontend and backend is handled by [Vert.x](https://vertx.io/).
 APS however provides a thin abstraction layer over Vert.x and other code for some things.
 One central such is APSBus.
 This have a slighly different adressing scheme than the frontend counterpart APSEventBus, but otherwise behave very similarly by requiring APSBusRouter implementations as Services.
 For this level of services the OSGi service model is used to provide APSBusRouter implementations.
 There is one implementation that sends messages locally within JVM.
 There is one that uses Vert.x EventBus.
 There is one that sends messages over AMQP (via Vert.x).
 APSBus forwards calls to found implementations of APSBusRouter to handle.
-Deploy those implementations wanted.
-The backend bus has an adress scheme called _target_ in the form of "id:address" where id can be "local", "cluster", whatever there is an APSBusRouter implementation supporting.
-What the "address" part is depends on the implementation.
-For "cluster" and "local" it is just a unique name that an application service subscribes to and a client sends to.

 Backend is based on OSGi light, only parts of the 4 base OSGi APIs.
 APS currently runs on its own simple backend (APSRuntime) implementing the base OSGi APIs to ~85% (what is needed/used by APS), but without any modularity.
-The runtime is started with:
+The runtime forces the APSActivator which does dependency injections!
+It is started with:

     java -jar aps-platform-booter-1.0.0.jar --dependenciesDir path/to/dependenciesdir --bundlesDir path/to/bundlesdir

 Where dependencies dir contains all dependency jars, and budlesdir contains all bundles to deploy.

 I was contacted by someone who had seen this repo and asked about APSRuntime as used in unit tests to deploy and run services.
 Since APSRuntime is a bit bound to APS I decided to break it out into a separate repo that has no dependencies on APS: [OSGishTestRunner](https://github.com/tombensve/OSGishTestRunner).

-(TODO: Add usage examples)
+DO NOTE that this is very basic OSGi only!!
+No declarative services, etc, just basic Bundle and events.

 Lots of fun ideas, too little time ...